 Join Susan at one of the writing classes that she offers throughout the Connecticut area throughout the year.
 No previous writing experience or skill level required.
 Contact Susan if you would like her to bring one of her writing classes to your group or area.

-Susan’s NEW Writing Classes for Fall 2021
+Susan’s NEW Writing Classes for Winter/Spring 2022

 From Memory to Memoir: Writing Your Life Story